 Copper is a metal that can be found in environmental waters; it can occur naturally or through human activities.
 Copper is widely used in electrical equipment, such as wiring and motors, and in plumbing materials, such as household water pipes.

 Copper at low doses is not damaging to human health and is an essential nutrient for the human body.
 However, high levels of copper in the body can cause depression, fatigue and other symptoms.
 Long-term copper exposure can cause anaemia and damage liver and kidney functions.

 Copper in water can be classified as insoluble, dissolved (free and complexed), and total recoverable.
 All copper in solution is known as dissolved copper, including Cu+ (cuprous) and Cu2+ (cupric) ions and copper complexes such as Cu/EDTA.

-Copper levels are monitored in drinking water networks, as an increase in copper levels can indicate there is damage to the pipe network which is either causing leaching of copper from the pipes into the water, or alternatively that there is an ingress of water from somewhere else.
+Copper levels are closely monitored in drinking water networks.
+An increase in copper levels can indicate there is damage to the pipe network which is either causing leaching of copper from the pipes into the water, or alternatively that there is an ingress of water from somewhere else.